Picovoice/porcupine/README.md

 }
 ```

 Sensitivity is the parameter that enables developers to trade miss rate for false alarm.
-It is a floating-point number
+It is a floating point number
 within [0, 1].
 A higher sensitivity reduces miss rate (false reject rate) at cost of (potentially) increased false alarm
 rate.